Lukiloke/password_manager/README.md

 For This Repo you need cryptography package that can be installed using the following commande in a terminal:
 `pip install cryptography`

+Please report any bug by opening a new Issue or suggest new features with a Pull Request !

-Contact me on discord : Lukiloke
+Contact me on discord : lukiloke